 You will have the opportunity to study with people from a variety of different services and settings.
 The programme is designed to fit into busy working schedules and to be as useful as possible to both yourself and your employer; we combine study and assessment of theory alongside its application within a work setting.

-The University welcomes applications from all potential students regardless of their previous experience: offers are made following detailed consideration of each individual application.
+The University welcomes applications from all potential students, and offers are made following detailed consideration of each individual application.

 The decision to offer a place is based on our assessment of a candidate’s potential to benefit from their studies and of their ability to succeed on this particular programme.
-Whilst you will normally hold a first degree or professional qualification we will consider your application if you do not possess such a qualification but have appropriate work experience.
+Whilst you will normally hold a first degree or professional qualification we will consider your application if you do not possess such a qualification but have appropriate health and social care work experience.

 Additional entry requirements